aperturerobotics/bifrost/README.md

 [libp2p]: https://libp2p.io/
 [noise]: https://github.com/perlin-network/noise
 [nats]: https://nats.io

-Configuring each component as an independent controller makes it easy to mix-and-match communications hardware and software in a configurable and reproducible way.
-Links between peers are built on-demand and multiplex many streams over the same connection.
-Resources are released when no longer needed.
-Components can be reconfigured dynamically without restarting the process.

 The [network simulator], [testbed], and [in-proc transport] can be used to write end-to-end tests as Go unit tests.
 The mock transports use identical code to the